orb-lang/helm/doc/md/helm/agent/run-review.md

 Cancel/remove any "insert" premise before changing selection\.
-We guard against any selection change, but in practice all selection changes right now go through `:select{Next|Previous}Wrap`\-\-which is good, because :cancelInsertion\(\) may shift part of the list by one, throwing off the meaning of the index if it was computed first\.
+We guard against any selection change, but in practice all selection changes right now go through `:select{Next|Previous}Wrap`\-\-which is good, becausecancelInsertion\(\) may shift part of the list by one, throwing off the meaning of
+: the index if it was computed first\.
 Thus we separately override `:select{Next|Previous}Wrap()` to perform any such shuffling before computing what index to select\.